THE ITALIAN STORY ART DESIGNER: MARZIA BOAGLIO

 Bene, Male, Amore table

-CREATIVITY: IED means creativity and culture of project.
+CREATIVITY: IED means creativity, culture, projects and planning.
 Let us know how both these aspects led you to choose IED and how they helped or influenced your career.

 I was a dreamer, but I didn't know the world of graphics and design.
 IED was a successful bet because it changed my life, channeled my dreams and helped me make them in line.
 It taught me the "laws" of graphics, the importance of alignments, weights in a crazy but orderly creativity.